-The University assumes no liability or responsibility for damage or theft to any Vehicle parked in or on University properties subject to the jurisdiction or control of the Board of Trustees of the University.
-The provisions of this Ordinance shall apply to all operators of all

-Vehicles, public and private, and they shall be enforced twenty-four hours a day except as otherwise specified by this Ordinance.
-It shall be unlawful for any operator to violate any of the provisions of this Ordinance except as otherwise permitted by The Ordinance or General Statutes of North Carolina.
+The University assumes no liability or responsibility for damage or theft to any Vehicle, Bicycle, other device moved by human power, or device used as a means of transportation by a person with a mobility impairment parked in or on University properties subject to the jurisdiction or control of the Board of Trustees of the University.
+The provisions of this Ordinance shall apply to all operators of all Vehicles, public and private, and they shall be enforced twenty-four hours a day except as otherwise specified by this Ordinance.
+It shall be unlawful for any operator to violate any of the provisions of this Ordinance except as otherwise permitted by The Ordinance or General Statutes.

-The operator of any Vehicle shall obey the lawful instruction of any law enforcement officer, parking control officer, official traffic signs or control devices appropriately placed and in accordance with provisions of these regulations.
+The operator of any Vehicle, Bicycle, or other device moved by human power shall obey the lawful instruction of any law enforcement officer, parking control officer, official traffic signs or control devices appropriately placed and in accordance with provisions of these regulations.